generoi/dotfiles/README.md

-zz         same as above but does it interactively v          search for most frecently used file and open it with vim vv         same as above but does it interactively
+zz         same as above but does it interactively v          search for most frecently used file and open it with vim vv         same as above but does it interactively o          search for most frecently used files and open with default application oo         same as above but does it interactively

 ip         show ip
 ips        list all local ips